thiggy01/change-gdm-background/README.md

 This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside the gdm3-theme.gresource file.

+Please, note that GDM3 WON'T ACCEPT FILES NAMES WITH SPACES, so don't use them to set your background bacause you may end up with a weird gdm screen.
+Of course, you can go back to your original gdm theme with the `--restore` option.

 ## Installation

 First, you will need to install libglib2.0-dev-bin with `sudo apt install libglib2.0-dev-bin`